What do strategy work and January diets have in common?

 2. What activities need to be initiated to reach the goal?

-3. What strategic choices do you need to make to reach your goal?
+3. What strategic choices do you need to make to reach the goal?

-4. What are you particularly good at - not just good at, but exceptionally good at?
+4. What are you particularly good at - not just good at, but extraordinarily good at?

-If you and management can independently answer all four questions clearly and unequivocally, I suggest you stop reading here and have a well-deserved Christmas with a clear conscience.
+If you and management can independently answer all four questions clearly and unambiguously, I suggest you stop reading this and have a well-deserved Christmas with a clear conscience.

-If, on the other hand, you're struggling to answer one or more of the questions - or you're not answering the same ones - I suggest you spend some of December thinking about revisiting the strategy in January.
+However, if you find it difficult to answer one or more of the questions - or you don't answer the same - I suggest you spend some time in December to consider revisiting the strategy in January.

-Read also: Disagreement over strategy can be fruitful
+Read also: Disagreement on strategy can be fruitful

-Before you get started, however, you should know that strategy work and dieting have in common that they require persistence.
-And that it's not enough to be steadfast in January.
-They both need to be the beginning of a lasting change if they are to work.
+Before you get started, however, you should know that strategizing and dieting have one thing in common: they require persistence.
+And that being steadfast in January is not enough.
+They both need to be the beginning of a lasting change for them to work.

-Many people find that the first strategy in particular pulls teeth.
+Many people find that the first strategy is particularly daunting.
 Mostly because you're confronted with everything you don't know about your company, your customers and your products.
 And that you might have thought you knew.
-It can be an unpleasant eye-opener - like stepping on the bathroom scale on January 1st.
+It can be an unpleasant eye-opener - just like when you step on the bathroom scales on January 1st.

-Along the way, it's also common to lose sight of the big picture and ask yourself: Is this really necessary?
+Along the way, it's also common to lose track and ask yourself: Is this really necessary?

-But if strategy work is done right, most people will find that it not only pays off on the company's bottom line, but also provides peace of mind and efficiency for both management and employees in the long run, because
+But if strategy work is done right, most people will find that it not only pays off on the company's bottom line, but also brings peace and efficiency to both management and employees in the long run, because:

 • Clear goals are easier to achieve.